 German police detain a suspected stalker ahead of a Taylor Swift concert

+They added that there was no danger at any point to Swift or to the audience.
+Wednesday evening’s concert, attended by about 60,000 people, went peacefully.

-Ahead of the concerts, the city put up signs temporarily renaming itself “Swiftkirchen" and honored the singer on a “Walk of Fame” that commemorates local celebrities.
+Ahead of the concerts, Gelsenkirchen put up signs temporarily renaming itself “Swiftkirchen" and honored the singer on a “Walk of Fame” that commemorates local celebrities.

 After Gelsenkirchen, Swift plans concerts in two other German cities, Hamburg and Munich.